 CCP professionals have extensive experience guiding clients through the complex environment of federal, state, and local grants.

-Every day, thousands of federal, state, local, and private grant opportunities are announced.
-Keeping track of deadlines, pre-deadline requirements (like letters of intent) can be daunting.
+Thousands of federal, state, local, and private grant opportunities are announced daily.
+Keeping track of deadlines and pre-deadline requirements (like letters of intent) can be daunting.

 The CCP team relies on contacts, daily research, and historical knowledge to predict when grants will be announced and catch RFPs when they are public, giving our clients as much time as possible to work on an application.

 Importantly, our diverse and deep experience with numerous programs allows us to make recommendations and begin strategically planning well in advance of a grant process opening.

 We have worked with numerous agencies and departments across every level of government and are able to confidently identify the most suitable grants within reach of our clients.

 Every one of our team members prides themselves on diligent, compelling writing.
 Grant RFPs can be difficult to understand, and many requirements are buried in appendices.

 We begin any grant writing engagement by carefully reading through all the requirements and consulting with our clients.
 We craft compelling narratives well in advance of deadlines so that our clients and us can holistically review an application.

 We will have honest conversations about a narrative's strengths and weaknesses.
 When desirable, we will research statistics and key publications to help clients make a stronger case for funding.

 While the narrative is the centerpiece of any application, forgetting to include other attachments can disqualify an otherwise compelling application.
 We will help assemble these necessary attachments and ensure they comply with the grant requirements.
 This includes budget narratives, administrative information, support letters, partnership letters, and more.